heymikehaynes/crashthearcade/content/blog/home-screens-october-2024.md

 ## Widgets

 Currently, I have a smart stack on my phone that shows me the weather, since it changes at a moment's notice here, and a calendar to keep track of my work meetings.
 I've dabbled in them on iPad but, at the moment, I keep things lean and mean.

-## Wrap-up

-I'd like to do these on a more regular cadence.
-My home screens don't change that often, but they do change.
-It would be nice to track that somewhere.